PointyBytes/Code_the_Classics/CONTRIBUTING.md

 ### Coding Style
 * Please follow PEP 8 for Python code.
 * Use meaningful variable names and keep your methods small.

-### License
+## License

-By contributing to this project, you agree that your contributions will be licensed under the same terms as the original project, which is CC BY-NC-SA 3.0.
+By contributing to this project, you agree that your contributions will be licensed under the same terms as the original project (CC BY-NC-SA 3.0).
+My own contributions to this work are under CC BY-NC-SA 4.0.